mariamrevia/movie-quotes/README.md

-## Movie-Quote App
+## Movie-Quotes App

-The movie-Quote app consists of two pages.
+The Movie-Quotes app consists of two pages.
 The first landing page displays a randomly selected quote along  with an image and a related movie title, Clicking on the movie title takes you to a second page where all the quotes from that movie are listed.
 The app includes an admin panel that allows signed-in administrators to manage movies and quotes.
 They can add new movies and quotes, as well as edit and delete existing ones.